Thank you for visiting us!

 The Fairfax Law Foundation provides educational opportunities to learn about the local judicial system.
 The Court Tour Program invites students to have a better understanding of their local court system.

-The Fairfax Law Foundation, a sister organization to the Fairfax Bar Association, was established in 1982 as a 501(c)(3) non-profit organization.
+The Fairfax Law Foundation, the charitable arm of the Fairfax Bar Association, was established in 1982 as a 501(c)(3) non-profit organization.
 The primary purposes of the Foundation are to:

 raise and distribute funds;